-Securing wealth has typically been associated mostly to men.
+Securing wealth has typically been associated mostly with men.
 There’s been an irrational assumption that because men dominated the industry of business and finance for so long that it was due to some inherent male trait or behaviors that women simply lacked.
 Turns out this is not only false, but there is substantial evidence that the reverse is often true:

 Women make better investors than men.

 1. Women approach investing with a different mindset

 Women approach investing with an entirely different mindset than men.
 According to BlackRock investment strategist Nelli Oster, women tend to view investing with a longer-term, non-monetary mindset that balances independence, financial security, and quality of life.